Cluster Operations

 Run cluster operations

-Use the CLI cluster meta-commands documented on the CLI page.
+Use the CLI cluster meta-commands documented in Interactive Commands.
 Those commands still use the SQL transport under the hood, but the CLI owns the operator-facing rendering.

 Automation note